 Raspberry plants are perennials which grow from canes.
 The cane or stem lives for two years.
 New canes, known as primocanes, are produced each year from roots or buds.
 Canes are upright or semi-erect and may reach up to about two metres when supported on trellises.

 In this region, raspberries are ready for harvest about 100 days after planting.
 Because individual raspberries ripen at different times, pickers need to progressively revisit a bush to gather fruit as it ripens.

-Our raspberries are picked and packed with care into 125g punnets directly in the field and transported to market, after a short period of chilling.
+Our raspberries are picked and packed with care into 125g punnets and transported to market, after a short period of chilling.

-The raspberry season spans December to May with the peak falling in February, which is Australia's traditional raspberry season.Visit Previous Farm Visit Next Farm
+The raspberry season spans November to June with the peak between November and January, which is Australia's traditional raspberry season.Visit Previous Farm Visit Next Farm